mrardon/rollbar-php-symfony-bundle/README.md

 A Laravel-specific package is available for integrating with Laravel: [Rollbar Laravel](https://github.com/rollbar/rollbar-php-laravel)

-A CakePHP-specific package is avaliable for integrating with CakePHP 2.x:
+A CakePHP-specific package is available for integrating with CakePHP 2.x:
 [CakeRollbar](https://github.com/tranfuga25s/CakeRollbar)

 A Flow-specific package is available for integrating with Neos Flow: [m12/flow-rollbar](https://packagist.org/packages/m12/flow-rollbar)